-Sight loss 'brushed to one side' at work before counsellingPosted: Wednesday 31 August 2022 at 00:00
+Sight loss 'brushed to one side' at work before counsellingPosted: Wednesday 31 August 2022

 A new employment counselling group provided a nursery worker with the confidence to take control of her macular condition at work after initially describing her ‘put up and shut up’ attitude.

 Karen felt she was not getting the support she needed at work when she first told her employer about her diagnosis.

 The nursery practitioner, who was told she had age-related macular degeneration (AMD) in May 2019, said her diagnosis “was just brushed to one side” and “never really addressed” by her work.

 She said: “I was very emotional so it was hard to find a time to discuss it at work.
 But, I’ve got there now thanks to the Macular Society.
 For six-eight months it was ‘put up and shut up.’
 I think because I looked okay, they didn’t understand it.

 “That made me feel absolutely awful.
 I’d come home and be very emotional, I felt I was being discarded, that I wasn’t good enough to do a job I’d done for many years.”

 The 56-year-old said she was never approached to ask how she was managing.